drupaldiversity/administration/working-docs/slack-channel-introduction.md

 The DD&I team does not yet have a formal structure.
 We are a collective of volunteers who all believe in advocating for diversity and inclusion.

-We are not affiliated with the DA and our booth/stickers are all funded by donations.
+We are not affiliated with the Drupal Association and our booth/stickers are all funded by donations.

 ## What this channel is for

 Through this channel, we aim to to continue the conversation about diversity and inclusion within Drupal by providing a venue for important and sometimes difficult conversations that we need to have as a community.

 We would like to:
-- provide a safe (but moderated?) space to discuss issues of diversity and inclusion within the Drupal community.
+- provide a safe, moderated space to discuss issues of diversity and inclusion within the Drupal community.
 - provide support for people who are marginalized
-- advocate for a more open and diverse community whether through these conversations, presentations at camps and conferences, and BOF sessions.
+- advocate for a more open and diverse Drupal community through Slack/IRC conversations, presentations at camps and conferences, BOF sessions, and other means.
 - share resources/education about social justice issues in our technological communities - d&i, equality, inclusion, accessibility, etc.
 - provide strategies for increasing d&i of communities and organizations

-We would hope to inspiring others to help tell their stories and bring people together to make our community a place where more people can feel welcome.
+We would hope to inspire others to help tell their stories and bring people together to make our community a place where more people can feel welcome.

 ### I have more questions
-*link to the faq page*
+An FAQ page is currently under development for https://drupaldiversity.github.io/faq/ at https://github.com/drupaldiversity/drupaldiversity.github.io/pull/25.
+Help us out!

 ### I have things I would like to discuss